Get insider access

 Volume 15.00 in³ (245.80 cm³)

-The Bose Sport Open Earbuds have a good case.
-It's made of plastic with a fabric inner covering.
-It has a magnet to keep it closed.
-However, the case won't turn off or recharge the headphones, so you need to remember to turn them off before putting them in their case.
+Their case is good.
+It's made of rubberized plastic with a fabric inner covering and a magnetic closing lid.
+However, the case is mainly just for storing the earbuds.
+It won't turn off or recharge the earbuds, so you need to remember to turn them off before putting them in their case.

 8.0